Well, hello you creative cupcake! 🙂

 If you know me even a little bit, I’m sure you’re aware of my passion when it comes to the little things in life.

-You know, the really little things which can brighten up everyday life?
+You know, the really little things that can brighten up everyday life?

 What I love about them the most is their simplicity, their accessibility and the warm feeling they bring to the heart.